Skip to main content

 • Women nearing menopause

-Although these situations likely are normal, you should speak with your health care provider if you are concerned.
+Although bleeding in these situations likely is not unusual, you should speak with your health care team if you're concerned.

 • Pregnant